vPackets/ANSIBLE-Ubuntu-Manage/ubuntu18.04/README.md

 ## Description

-Multiple playbooks that will perform basic function on Ubuntu (tested with 18.04.3 and 22.04 LTS) : Install package - Install Docker - Reboot and Update.
+Multiple playbooks that will perform basic function on Ubuntu (tested with 18.04.3) : Install package - Install Docker - Reboot and Update.

 ## Requirements
 * Python (≥ 2.6)